captn3m0/nebula/README.md

 4. Terraform doesn't parse mariadb version numbers.
 Report: https://github.com/terraform-providers/terraform-provider-mysql/issues/6.
 Got this fixed myself by filing a PR: https://github.com/hashicorp/go-version/pull/34
 5. elibsrv didn't support ebook-convert, only mobigen.
 PR is at https://github.com/captn3m0/elibsrv/pull/1.
 I've to get this merged upstream for the next release.
 6. ubooquity docker container doesn't let you set admin password: https://github.com/linuxserver/docker-ubooquity/issues/17

+# Plumbing

+Their is a lot of additional infrastructure that is _not-yet_ part of this repo.
+This includes:

+1. The Digital Ocean droplet running DNSCrypt and simpleproxy to proxy over a openvpn connection to this box.
+2. openbox, kodi configuration to run on boot along with the Steam Controller for the HTPC setup
+3. Docker main configuration with half-baked CA setup
+4. btrfs-backed subvolumes and snapshotting for most things in /mnt/xwing/ (in-progress)